abravebee/gatsby-starter-minimal-blog/blog/2018-11-09/index.md

 ![mealsReducer.js initial state](https://preview.ibb.co/kJXsfA/05-meals-Reducer-state.png)

 And as with the actions, I had some thoughts about the reduction of our reducers from the examples I was used to.
-These discussion were briefly tabled when we realized that we needed to build log-in functionality as opposed to simple deployment!
+These discussions were briefly tabled when we realized that we needed to build log-in functionality as opposed to simple deployment!
 But I did include example code with commented out alternatives using the second version of initial state:

 ![mealsReducer.js examples](https://preview.ibb.co/bSuinq/06-meals-Reducer-code.png)